Rupt/paper-hunting-vampires/README.md

 ```bash
 source example_bdt.sh
 ```
-This prints out a json-formatted report of its results in which:
+This prints out a json-formatted report of its results, in which:
 * `ntest` is the number of testing data,
 * `log_r_test` is the model-versus-symmetry $\log$-likelihood ratio, which equals $nQ$, and
 * `quality` is $Q$ with its standard mean and standard deviation estiamtes.

 Many other models are saved in `results/models/`. \
-Modify the paths given in `example_bdt.sh` as arguments to `example_bdt.py` to test them too!
+Modify the paths given in `example_bdt.sh` as arguments to `example_bdt.py` to test them, too!

 # Test an NN model